kmart2234/fibzy/README.md

 - At the end of the URL, paste `:8001/v1/{n}` replacing {n} with your number. (ex. `:8001/v1/5`)

 ##### Playing with Fibzy without installing
 I have setup a demo environment where you can test the functionality using your browser or a REST client like Postman.
-The demo IP address will work with either method (GET or POST) which are listed in the **Methods** section below.
+The demo IP address will work with either method (GET or POST) which are listed in the **API Methods** section below.

 http://206.128.152.248:8001/v1/